 Jennifer Nails Co-Founder, Vice President Jennifer graduated from Kennesaw State University with a degree in Early Childhood Education and enjoys learning all things about brain development, the effects of trauma on the brain and connecting with children from hard places.
 Through teaching in a low socio-economic environment, she developed a passion for mentoring at-risk youth, and heart for children with special needs.
-Jennifer and her husband Jason have two biological children, two children adopted from China, one child adopted from Ecuador and they are in the process of adopting another child.
+Jennifer and her husband Jason have two biological children, two children adopted from China, and two children adopted from Ecuador.
 Jennifer has long been a passionate advocate for orphan care, adoption and mentoring.
 She is honored to be a part of what God is doing in Ecuador through Restore17.
 Jennifer is a strong advocate with the desire to see God restore lives and change stories.

 Scott Woodson Secretary Scott is a native Atlantan and graduate of Auburn University, earning his degree in accounting in 1987.
 He has been employed by Lockheed Martin for the past 26 years helping to manage engineering development projects.
 Scott and his wife Carrie have two sons, Ben and Will.
 They are active members at North Metro Church in Marietta, Georgia where they serve on Sundays and in the local community.
 Scott enjoys cycling, photography, soccer and most of all spending time with his family.
 Scott was led to partner with Restore17 after seeing the passion and integrity that co-founders, Jason and Jennifer have for serving orphans and vulnerable children in Ecuador.
 Scott is dedicated to the faithful stewardship of all the resources that Restore17 receives.